Frequently Asked Questions (FAQ)

 What is an outcome-driven treatment?

 Outcome-driven treatment is a treatment that includes clear goals and focuses on the desired outcome.
 Clear goals are developed early in treatment, and we measure and monitor progress regularly (typically every month) to make sure that symptoms are improving.
+This approach is also known as measurement-based care.
 The length of treatment depends on the number and complexity of goals and the extent to which the client works to accomplish them.
 An outcome-driven approach is personalized and not a “one-method-fits-all” approach.
 The client and the clinician work together as a collaborative team to maximize success.

 How do I make an appointment?